D3V-S4NJ4Y/Technical-Article-publishing-system/README.md

 ## Features

 - **Three User Roles:**
-  - **Admin**: Review, publish, and delete articles
+  - **Admin**: Review, publish, edit, and delete any articles
-  - **Writer**: Create and edit their own draft articles
+  - **Writer**: Create and edit their own articles (draft/private/published)
   - **Reader**: Browse and read published articles

 - **Article Management:**
-  - Create articles in draft status
+  - Create articles with draft/published/private status
-  - Edit articles (writers can only edit their own drafts)
+  - Edit articles (writers can edit their own, admins can edit any)
-  - Publish articles (admin only)
+  - Publish articles (admin only via publish button)
-  - Delete articles (admin only)
+  - Delete articles (writers can delete their own, admins can delete any)
   - Tag articles for better organization

+- **Search & Filter System:**
+  - Real-time search by title, content, tags, or author name
+  - Date-based filtering (Today, Last Week, Last Month, Last Year)
+  - Combined search and date filtering

+- **Enhanced Admin Controls:**
+  - Admin can edit any article from article list or detail view
+  - Admin can delete any article with confirmation
+  - Admin dashboard for managing all articles
+  - Separate admin routes for complete article management

 ## Tech Stack